- Incident severity levels measure the impact of an incident and are used for communication and categorization.

 We know a thing or two about incident response.
 As such, we're often asked to advise when companies are designing their incident response processes.

-A common question is "How do you design your incident severity levels?".
-It's a great question given how central they are to incident response!
+A common question is "How do you design your incident severity levels?"
+It's a great question given how central they are to incident management and response!

 In this article, we walk through:

 Severity levels measure the impact of an incident.
 They answer the question "how bad is this incident?"
-If you've ever seen SEV-1, P1, and so on — this is a severity level.
+If you've ever seen SEV-1 or SEV-2, P1, and so on — this is a severity level.

-Severity levels are used for communicating impact to your coworkers, customers, and stakeholders
+Severity levels are used for communicating impact to your coworkers, customers, and stakeholders.
+In short, severity levels allow you to categorize and incidents such as security breaches, data losses, system outages and more appropriately.

 Well-designed severity levels create shared expectations between people responding to the incident.
 This makes it easier to coordinate, and prioritise effectively.

 Different severity levels may trigger different processes or automation.
-When we launched Workflows, we found that most organisations wanted their automation driven by incident severities.
-For example, notifying the executive team when a Critical incident is declared.
+When we launched Workflows, we found that most organizations wanted their automation driven by incident severities.
+For example, notifying the executive team when a Critical incident, such an outage, is declared.

 We have the privilege to talk to people working on their incident response processes all the time.
 Here’s the 4 top tips we’ve learned from that.